 Psychiatry Training (Registrars)

-The local Psychiatry Training Program is called HNET - Hunter New England (Psychiatry) Training.
-Hunter New England Local Health District is the only one of five networks in the State to be based outside of Sydney.
+The local Psychiatry Training Program is called HNET - Hunter New England Training in Psychiatry.
+Hunter New England Local Health District is the only one of the five networks in the State to be based outside of Sydney.

 HNET has a proud tradition of producing high quality local graduates in Psychiatry.
-Our pass rates for exams over recent years have been as high as anywhere else in Australia and New Zealand.
+Our pass rates for exams over recent years have been on average as high or higher than the NSW or binational averages.
 Most trainees will commence their training in an inpatient setting and rotate through a variety of experiences in Inpatient, Community, Consultation-Liaison, Child and Adolescent, Old Age, Neuropsychiatry, Psychotherapy, Forensics, and much more.

 A major advantage is that all subspecialties can be provided within HNET – you can undertake a broad range of experiences whilst continuing with one program and one employer.
-At some point during your training you will be required to undertake a rural term in either Tamworth, Armidale or Taree.
-Free good quality accommodation, a higher grade of pay, and support to continue your training are provided during this experience.
-There is also a rural scholarship available from HETI for those undertaking a rural rotation of 6 months or more.
-Registrars participate in an after hours roster, which is the envy of most other psychiatry programs, with average rates of after hours on-duty being one in seven.
+Trainees in HNET may be placed anywhere in the HNE Local Health District mental health rotations, including rural terms in either Tamworth, Armidale or Taree.
+There is a rural scholarship available from HETI for those undertaking a rural rotation of 6 months or more.
+HNET Jalso participate in an after hours roster.

 - Log in using your network username and password.

 - Enter the site address as: https://mylink.hnehealth.nsw.gov.au

 - Navigate to 'My Courses' and choose 'Hunter New England Training in Psychiatry'

 Medical staff are expected to access all their orientation information and resources on Med App.
 Download the “MedApp” onto your mobile device.
 Instructions for downloading the app are below: